Diseases & Conditions

 - The outer layer of the nerve (epineurium) is severely damaged and/or completely disrupted (broken) and/or

-- The he inner layers of the nerve are damaged beyond the ability to recover on their own
+- The inner layers of the nerve are damaged beyond the ability to recover on their own

 In fresh nerve lacerations (cuts, or tears), the outer layer (epineurium) around both ends of the injured nerve is sewn together.
 The goal in fixing the nerve is to save the insulating cover so that new fibers can grow back to where they need to go using the epineurium as a roadmap.